 Supporting document deadline: December 15, 2018

 Review of applications: December 2018-February 2019

 HOW TO APPLY

 In addition to standard School application materials, DrPH applicants should also possess:

 - Work experience: a minimum of 3 years of relevant public health experience

-- The DrPH review committee will accept GRE or GMAT test scores taken within the last 5 years
+- Official GRE or GMAT test scores from exams taken within the last 5 years

-* Please see the prerequisite section of this website for a listing of courses.
-Students who have not completed an MPH, or similar health-related master's program may need to take additional coursework prior to, or concurrent with the 64 credits in the DrPH curriculum, in order to meet these requirements.
+* Please see the prerequisite section of this website for a list of required prerequisite courses.
+Students who have not completed an MPH may need to take additional coursework concurrent with the 56 didactic credits required for the DrPH program.

 All of the factors listed above will be carefully considered in the admissions process, with special emphasis on applicants’ practice experience and promise as a public health leader.